langchain-ai/langgraphjs/README.md

     <summary>Initialize the model and tools.</summary>

     - We use `ChatAnthropic` as our LLM. **NOTE:** We need make sure the model knows that it has these tools available to call.
 We can do this by converting the LangChain tools into the format for Anthropic tool calling using the `.bindTools()` method.
-    - We define the tools we want to use -- a search tool in our case.
-It is really easy to create your own tools - see documentation [here](https://js.langchain.com/docs/modules/agents/tools/dynamic) on how to do that.
+    - We define the tools we want to use -- a weather tool in our case.
+See the documentation [here](https://js.langchain.com/docs/modules/agents/tools/dynamic) on how to create your own tools.
    </details>

 2. <details>